maxiim3/maxiim3/README.md

 Web Developer from France.
 Speak French, english and a couple of slavic languages.

-Coding a building up things.
+Coding and building up things.
+I like to design, imagine, and take actions.

 Current specialisation : Front-end React, Next.js, Javascript-Typescript.
 All kind of CSS libs and frameworks.
 Familiar with Other Front-end framework like Angular, Svelte etc...
 I tried them all.